Picture the scene. It’s the late 1960s and early 1970s in Alaska.

 Brothels, bars, clubs, and gambling joints pop up overnight.
 Alcohol and drugs rain from the sky, fueling an already-raging fire.
 Plenty of people live in the fast lane, pulling in huge paychecks.
 Mobsters, prostitutes, bikers, and con artists set their sights on them, wanting a cut of the money for themselves.

 This Spenard True Crime Tour covers some of the history and people mentioned in Johnny’s Girl, the nationally acclaimed memoir by Kim M. Rich.
-This fascinating book tells the tale of an ordinary girl living an extraordinary childhood in Anchorage, AK, during this time period.
+This fascinating book tells the tale of an ordinary girl living an extraordinary childhood in Anchorage, AK, during this time.

 This 21 and older Anchorage food tour is not for the faint of heart, children, or the pious.
 While we do talk about factual, true crime events, which were terrible, our guides do not go into graphic detail.
 Our goal is to maintain an accurate retelling of historical events tastefully and intriguingly.